filecoin-project/filecoin-docs/basics/how-retrieval-works/basic-retrieval.md

   ```
 * `-o` is an optional flag that tells Lassie where to write the output to.
 If you don’t specify a file, it will append `.car` to your CID and use that as the output file name.

-If you specify `-`, as in our above example, the output will be written to `stdout` so it can be piped to another command, such as `go-car`, or redirected to a file.
+If you specify `-p`, the output will be written to `stdout` so it can be piped to another command, such as `go-car`, or redirected to a file.

-* `<CID>/path/to/content` is the CID of the content you want to retrieve, and an optional path to a specific file within that content.
+* `<CID>/path/to/content` is the CID of the content you want to retrieve and an optional path to a specific file within that content.
 Example:
 * ```shell
   lassie fetch -o - bafybeiaysi4s6lnjev27ln5icwm6tueaw2vdykrtjkwiphwekaywqhcjze/wiki/Cryptographic_hash_function | car extract - | less
   ```

-A CID is always necessary and, if you don’t specify a path, Lassie will attempt to download the entire content.
+A CID is always necessary, and if you don’t specify a path, Lassie will attempt to download the entire content.
 If you specify a path, Lassie will only download that specific file or, if it is a directory, the entire directory and its contents.

 **go-car CLI usage**